john-cd/rust_howto/xmpl/README.md

 # Additional Examples

-This folder contains additional examples that are not embedded into the book.
+This folder contains additional examples that are linked from but not embedded into the book, due to their length.